 - Unleashing creative abilities to improve engagement

 In the future workplace, AI will improve our ability to work, not displace us, according to the report.
 And soon.
-AI can help sort large data sets, prioritize items based on personal preferences and previous decisions and automate repetitive tasks; video services can transcribe audio content and use facial recognition to identify speakers, and so on.
+AI in the workplace will can sort large data sets, prioritize items based on personal preferences and previous decisions and automate repetitive tasks; video services can transcribe audio content and use facial recognition to identify speakers, and so on.
 The AI will become so seamless that employees won’t even know they’re using it, but they “still need to understand this new augmented era in the workplace,” Lepofsky wrote.

 “They will need to evolve their skill and comfort levels with automation, learn when they can trust AI-empowered recommendations and decisions and know what steps to take when manual intervention is required.
 They will need to be cognizant of the security implications of AI and understand the balance between privacy and convenience that is required to train these new applications to act on our behalf.”

-Employees who learn to take advantage of AI tools will have a leg up over those who don’t, Lepofsky predicts.
+Employees who learn to take advantage of AI in the wokrplace will have a leg up over those who don’t, Lepofsky predicts.
 The quantified employee, as he calls the future worker, will have a better understanding of what he or she should be working on and what to ignore, what should be prioritized and what postponed.
 We’ll know which emails were effective, which conversations proved productive, when we were good and when we weren’t.

 Of course, our AI-enhanced workflows will mean our employers can also track and judge our performance, digital minute by digital minute.